bhver3593/RespEvalTreatProtocol/README.md

 ## Description of Application

-This application generates the type and frequency of beathing treatments for a number of patients based on their clinical symptoms and medical history
+RespEvalTreatProtocol is a C++ application that generates the type and frequency of beathing treatments for a number of patients based on their clinical symptoms and medical history